 The consent holder may discharge water at a rate of up to 14.2 cubic metres per second from the Lloyd Mandeno Power Station into the Mangapapa River.

-The consent holder must manage the rate of change of discharge from the Lloyd Mandeno Power Sation into the Mangapapa River to not exceed 2 cubic meter per second per minute, except during emergency conditions
+The consent holder must manage the rate of change of discharge from the Lloyd Mandeno Power Sation into the Mangapapa River to not exceed 2 cubic meter per second per minute, except during Emergency Conditions.

-Advice Note:

-For the purpose of Condition 5.2, emergency conditions exist when:

-The operation of the Kaimai Hydro-Electric Power Scheme has been compromised as a result of maintenance or a fault on any generator, associated control, or communications equipment or the transmission network; or

-An event outside the control of the consent holder occurs, such as a flood, earthquake, volcanic eruption, tsunami, forest fire, cyber-attack, or deliberate vandalism or sabotage to the Kaimai Hydro-Electric Power Scheme.

 LAKE MATARIKI

-The consent holder must ensure that the water level of Lake Matariki is maintained between RL 120 m and RL 123.5 m (Moturiki Datum), except in emergency conditions where the water level of the lake must not drop below RL 115.5 m (Moturiki Datum).
+The consent holder must ensure that the water level of Lake Matariki is maintained between RL 120 m and RL 123.5 m (Moturiki Datum), except in Emergency Conditions where the water level of the lake must not drop below RL 115.5 m (Moturiki Datum).

-Advice Note:

-For the purpose of Condition 6.1, emergency conditions exist when:

-The operation of the Kaimai Hydro-Electric Power Scheme has been compromised as a result of maintenance or a fault on any generator, associated control, or communications equipment or the transmission network; or

-An event outside the control of the consent holder occurs, such as a flood, earthquake, volcanic eruption, tsunami, forest fire, cyber-attack, or deliberate vandalism or sabotage to the Kaimai Hydro-Electric Power Scheme.